gtaha23/MasterOS/README.md

+# !
+Warning !
+The developers halted the project to focus on learning C# so they can add more commands easily, Thank you for your patience.

 # MasterOS
 Think of an operating system that is lightweight, built in .net Framework, and open source!
 Well you just met MasterOS.